codio-content/Javascript_Maze-Programs_and_agorithms/.guides/content/Your-first-algorithm-3c87.md

 Below is your first challenge to check out your ability to come up with an algorithm.

+Before you start with this, [click here](https://codio.com/docs/quickstart/flow/) to see how to use the Codio Flow, our flowchart editor.
+There is a video here which should be helpful.

 |||challenge
 You are about to go to bed but before you do, you are going to clean your teeth.